rydmike/theme_demo/README.md

   /// String key used for defining if we use Material 3 or Material 2. static const String _keyUseMaterial3 = 'useMaterial3';
-  /// Provider for swapping primary and secondary colors in light theme mode. static final NotifierProvider<SettingsEntry<bool>, bool>
+  /// Provider for swapping between using Material 2 and 3 mode. static final NotifierProvider<SettingsEntry<bool>, bool>
       useMaterial3Provider = NotifierProvider<SettingsEntry<bool>, bool>(
     () {